lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

 #### component status

-`lscli status` command will notify user that there is new component version available.
+`lambdastack status` command will notify user that there is new component version available.
 ```
-> lscli components kubernetes status
+> lambdastack components kubernetes status
 [...]
 Status: OK
 Nodes: 3 (3)